Computing integral bases via localization and Hensel lifting: Normalization of Plane Curves via Localization and Completion: The Algorithmic Point of View

 \begin{enumerate} [leftmargin=0.9cm]

-\item If the prime ideal $P\in\Sing(A)$ corresponds to a (single) $K$-rational singularity, \textbf{translate the singularity to the origin}.
-If $P$ corresponds to a set of conjugate singularities over $K$, extend the base field $K$ as needed, and \textbf{translate one of the singularities to the origin}.
-In any case, apply a linear transformation so that the translated singularity is the only singularity at $X=0$. \end{enumerate}
+\item If $P$ corresponds to a $K$-rational singularity, \textbf{translate the singularity to the origin}.
+If $P$ corresponds to a set of conjugate singularities over $K$, extend the base field $K$ as needed, and \textbf{translate one of the singularities to the origin}. \end{enumerate}

-For the singularity at the origin, do (to simplify the presentation, we will still write $f$ for the transformed equation of our curve):
+For the singularity at the origin, do (to simplify the presentation, we will still write $K$ and $f$ for the extended field and the transformed equation of our curve, respectively):

 \begin{enumerate} [resume,leftmargin=0.9cm]